insight-lane/crash-model/src/README.md

 - You should have already exported your MAPBOX_TOKEN and CONFIG_FILE earlier in following along with this README, so check that those are set
 - `flask run`

+If you have set split columns in the config .yml file, you can select which split column's map you'd like to look at.
+Most frequently this would be mode, so you would see (for example) 'Boston, Massachusetts (bike)', 'Boston, Massachusetts (pedestrian)', and 'Boston, Massachusetts (vehicle)', showing the risk map and crashes for each mode type.

 Details about other visualization scripts can be found in the README under src/visualization